supratim0616/Stock-Analysis/RssFeed/README.md

 ------hivescript.hql : hive script for inserting new records into table "StockAnalysis.QUOTES_DATA" after reading records from S3.
 ------callhiveScript.sh : shell script for calling hivescript.hql along with parameters (S3_PATH, TODAY_DATE)
 ------reductionOutputConfig.txt : File with permarket and aftermarket time.
 After file has been uploaded make sure the link is public.
-------weightsAndKeywords.txt : Filw contains weights and corresponding keywords.
+------w thi : Filw contains weights and corresponding keywords.
 After file has been uploaded make sure the link is public.

 ----pom.xml : containing all maven dependencies
 ----README.md : containing the class structure